Cargo features¶

 Wide-tier features¶

-The wide decimal types use an in-tree, hand-rolled wide-integer
+The wide decimal types are backed by an in-tree const-generic big

-dependency.
-They are opt-in per width, with three umbrella features
+no external big-integer dependency.
+They are opt-in per width, with

 | Feature | Enables |